Rishthegreat/Notes/School/Unit 5 - Heredity.md

 ## Meiosis and Genetic Diversity 5.2

 ## Mendelian Genetics 5.3
+- It assumes that the alleles or genes (he called them factors because DNA was not discovered yet)
 ## Non-Mendelian Genetics 5.4

 ## Environment Effects on Phenotypes 5.5